 Western Undergraduate Exchange.
-North Dakota students have enrolled in undergraduate programs beyond North Dakota’s borders through the Western Undergraduate Exchange (WUE) since 1988, saving on 9,299 annual tuition bills.
-In 2011-12, 394 students from North Dakota are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving more than $1.8 million in tuition and fees – the average student savings amounted to $4,591.
-In the last dozen years, students have saved over $21 million.
+North Dakota students have enrolled in undergraduate programs beyond North Dakota’s borders through the Western Undergraduate Exchange (WUE) since 1988, saving on 9,665 annual tuition bills.
+In 2012-13, 366 students from North Dakota are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving more than $1 million in tuition and fees – the average student savings amounted to $2,867.
+In the last 10 years, students have saved over $16.2 million.

 Professional Student Exchange Program.
-North Dakota has sent 379 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, optometry, and veterinary medicine.
+North Dakota has sent almost 400 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, optometry, and veterinary medicine.

 Western Regional Graduate Program.
-North Dakota’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to over 250 high-quality, distinctive programs (“distinctive” meaning that they’re offered at only four or fewer institutions in the WICHE region) at 47 institutions in all WICHE states.
+North Dakota’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to over 275 high-quality, distinctive programs (“distinctive” meaning that they’re offered at only four or fewer institutions in the WICHE region) at 52 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2011-12 North Dakota sent 15 students to out-of-state institutions, while receiving nine.
+In 2012-13 North Dakota sent 14 students to out-of-state institutions, while receiving four.

 Internet Course Exchange (ICE).
-Bismarck State College and the North Dakota University System Online are members of WICHE’s newest exchange, ICE, an alliance of member institutions and systems with a set of policies, procedures, and support systems for sharing distance-delivered courses among two- and four-year institutions in the 15-state WICHE region.
+Institutions in North Dakota are eligible to become members of WICHE ICE, an alliance of member institutions and systems with a set of policies, procedures, and support systems for sharing distance-delivered courses among two- and four-year institutions in the WICHE region.

 WICHE’s Added Value